-1. Required Documents to Drop
+6.10-1 Required Documents to Drop

 - 1. Official school transcripts - 2.
 Student certificate from previous school - 3.
-3 Photos -1 inch x 1 inch - 4.
+3 Photos 1 inch x 1 inch - 4.
 Copy of Thai ID card for Thai Students, copy of passport for non-Thai students

-2. Required documents to Withdraw Student
+6.10-2 Required documents to Withdraw Student

 All Application processes and payments (tuition fee) will be the same as for new students.
 Remark:

-- Transcript must be requested at least 1 week in advance. - For Withdrawal and Drop student, there will be a charge of 100 baht per copy. - Student requests to send documents by mail (in Thailand) will be charged 100 baht per item.
+- Transcript must be requested at least 1 week in advance. - For Withdrawal and Drop students, there will be a charge of 100 baht per copy. - Student requests to send documents by mail (in Thailand) will be charged 100 baht per item.